Sex causes UTI, STDs, babies, and orgasms. What a mess! Let’s start with UTI.

 #2 Imbalanced vaginal flora allows bacteria to grow

-#3 E. coli eventually ends up closer to the urethra
+#3 E. coli ascends to the urethra

 Sex increases chances of UTI, but also all kinds of other things do too.
 If you are not sure how you got your UTI, don’t worry.

-Sometimes the urethra gets irritated from sexual activity and you might then get urinary symptoms like frequency, urgency and burning.
+Sometimes the urethra gets irritated from sexual activity and you might then get urinary symptoms like frequency, urgency, and burning.
 This is called “honeymoon cystitis“, which is a misleading term.
 In reality, this should be called “honeymoon urethritis”.
-The difference is that the symptoms are present due to mechanical irritation of the urethra (your pee hole) and the bladder is not affected.
-In this case the symptoms are not caused by bacteria or STDs and are gone in couple days.
+The difference is that it’s mainly a mechanical irritation of the urethra and the bladder is not affected.
+In this case, the symptoms are not caused by bacteria or STDs and are gone in couple days.

 - Wiping from back to front: The more you expose your genitals to fecal matter (poop!) the higher the chances to infect yourself.

-- Toilet water back splash.
-Yikes.
-No comments…
+- Toilet water backsplash.

 - Wearing thongs: Some believe that wearing thongs would promote spreading bacteria from your anus toward your vaginal opening.

 Lastly, UTIs can also be caused by sexually transmitted diseases (STDs).
-When a UTI is caused by an STD, the infection is most often only in the urethra — not the bladder, however the symptoms could feel the same way.
+When a UTI is caused by an STD, the infection is most often only in the urethra — not the bladder, however, the symptoms could feel the same way.